 Cybersecurity tips to protect your personal information

-During the pandemic, many of us are operating on a more virtual basis, so it’s important to be extra careful about your personal information.
+Since the pandemic, many of us have been operating on a more virtual basis, so it’s important to be extra careful about your personal information.
 Cyber-criminals may be increasing their malicious attacks in order to take advantage of overlooked

 Here are some key cybersecurity tips: